sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 non-alpha, non-beta, download-it-now-and-try-it launch of [Batch Changes][launch].

-Looking back over these five pull requests and at the past 1.5 years now I'm still surprised.
-I know how easy it is to say "but this is what we said we wanted to build" or "but we invested all that time!".
+Looking back over these five pull requests and at the past 1.5 years now, I'm still surprised.
+I know how easy it is to say "but this is what we said we wanted to build" or "but we invested all that time!"
 I've worked in iterations all my life.
 2 week sprints, 4 weeks, Agile, Scrum, even - ugh - [SAFe][safe].
-The danger to get stuck and not knowing how to get out of it is always there.
+The danger of getting stuck and not knowing how to get out of it is always there.
 I'm still not quite sure how we avoided that trap.
 My best guess (and this _will_ sound cheesy) is: commitment.
-Commitment to building an excellent product, commitment to building something that provides value to customers, even if it means starting from scratch when you realise you're in a dead end.
+Commitment to building an excellent product, commitment to building something that provides value to customers, even if it means starting from scratch when you realize you're at a dead end.

 Or let's turn this around: how hard was it to say in January last year, after a team of engineers had spent months building it, that we need to rip out half of